visit the dentist in covid-19 – the changed patient journey in the pandemic

-You would casually stroll in, check in at reception, sit down in the crowded waiting room and then eventually be called in for your dental appointment.
+You would casually stroll in, check in at reception, sit in the crowded waiting room, and eventually be called in for your dental appointment.

-As we all know the end of last year a new strain of coronavirus 2 was identified in China, which was named COVID-19 (SARS-CoV-2).
+As we all know, at the end of last year, a new strain of coronavirus two was identified in China, named COVID-19 (SARS-CoV-2).

 It has spread very quickly between countries and had (and still has) a devastating effect on people and economies.